se-edu/se-book/modeling/modelingStructures/classDiagramsIntermediate/outcomes.md

-:trophy: Can explain class diagrams on an intermediate level :two:
+:trophy: Can use intermediate-level class diagrams :two: